 I've been an intrepid explorer of the human experience for as long as I can remember.
 I firmly believe in the creative power of curiosity, and this belief has guided me to live a rich and adventurous life.
 I've lived in Nepal, India, Guatemala - I've danced my soul out, cried beside friends, delighted in sun-stained catnaps, searched for answers in monasteries and mountains, lost myself in the laughter of my child while braving the storms of new parenthood, and continue to be absolutely enamored with this complex and ever changing experience we call being alive.

 My love of the human experience is rooted in a deep commitment to supporting its diversity in all its forms.
 I believe that we must continue to develop ourselves if we wish to create a kind and just world for all.
 This must happen at an individual level as well as a systemic one.
 This is why I've dedicated my professional life to supporting individuals and organizations to increase their capacity to navigate complexity and strengthen the impact of their work - all while building balanced, fulfilling, and inspired lives.

-My background in cross-cultural and experiential education has given me nearly 10 years of experience facilitating groups in diverse and complex environments.
+My background in cross-cultural and experiential education has given me over 10 years of experience facilitating groups in diverse and complex environments.
 The more I worked with groups, the more I craved tools to deepen my work with individuals.
 In 2015 I decided to pursue certification in Integral Coaching.
 Today, I combine my background in cross-cultural leadership, experiential education, integral theory, and evidence-based mental health training to create a unique and enriching approach to coaching and facilitation.

 About Integral Coaching